Wenying-Yu-Lab/HOLTEP-CPU/README.md

     cd ../
     ```
 - Notice
-  - Transfer learning model can only be uesd to predict `skin_sensitization`.
+  - Transfer learning model can only be used to predict `skin_sensitization`.
   - Refer to [pkuwangsw/COVIDVS](https://github.com/pkuwangsw/COVIDVS#prediction) for more details.